SharafatKarim/pstu-cse-academic/Semester 4/database/report/file.typ

 = Database Characteristics

-- *CRUD Operations* (Create, Read, Update, Delete) are used in the database in a centralized manner.
+- *CRUD Operations* (Create, Read, Update, Delete) are used in the database in a centralized manner among different frontend instances.
 - *Data Integrity* is Enforced through foreign keys and constraints.
 Also a DDL file is provided to create the database and tables alongside grapical references.
 - *Normalization* is applied to reduce redundancy and save disk memory.
 - *Auth Security*: Implemented through user authentication and authorization.
 Mainly session storage is used for user authentication.
 - Php *PDO driver* is used for database interactions, so that it can also connect to other databases like PostgreSQL, SQLite, etc.
-- *Parameterized arguments* were used to prevent SQL injection attacks.
+- *Parameterized arguments* were used to prevent SQL injection attacks and form validations.
 - *Database triggers* were used to automatically update total_contribution, total_submission and total_solved per user.
 - *Environment variables* (`.env`) are used to store sensitive information like database credentials, so that they are not hardcoded in the codebase.
+Also, a *`.gitignore`* file is used so that database credentials and other sensitive information are not pushed to the public GitHub repository.

 == Schema Diagram